 ECSS-E-ST-32-01_0810017

-Potential fracture-critical items (PFCI) identified in conformance with 6.1a, 6.1c, 6.1d, 6.1e shall be included in the potential fracture-critical item list (PFCIL), specified in clause 6.4.
+Potential fracture-critical items (PFCI) shall be included in the potential fracture-critical item list (PFCIL), specified in clause 6.4.

 ECSS-E-ST-32-01_0810018

 In order to ensure that the implementation of the fracture control programme is compatible with the current design and service-life scenario, hazard analysis and structural screening shall be repeated to incorporate design progress and design changes.